harm0nix/StardewModding/README.md

 # StardewModding
-A repo for all my Stardew Valley mods
+A repo for all my Stardew Valley mods.
 Feel free to submit issues, download and test these as long as you dont plagiarize or anything

 Conceptual: